mighty-gerbils/gerbil/doc/reference/dev/optimizing.md

 ::: tip Note
 We do not advocate shipping programs compiled like this in production servers, unless you want your devops to be debugging segfaults.
-The programs are also nearly impossible to debug because everything is lumped in a single host function and you might not even get a stack trace with gdb.
+These programs are also nearly impossible to debug because everything is lumped in a single host function and you might not even get a stack trace with gdb.